Customize your Duo experience by changing global settings in the Duo Admin Panel.

 A bypass code is a passcode created as a backup authentication factor when a user's enrolled devices aren't available.
 Duo admins with the Owner, Administrator, User Manager, or Help Desk roles may create bypass codes for end users.
 You may optionally restrict your Help Desk admins' ability to customize bypass codes with the Do not allow Help Desk admins to customize bypass codes setting.
 Enabling this hides all customization options from the Help Desk, and any bypass codes they create are valid for the number of minutes you specify here.

 Prevent your Help Desk from issuing bypass codes entirely with the Do not allow Help Desk admins to create bypass codes option.

 The "Admin Password Policy" settings define the length and strength requirements for Duo administrative user passwords.
-The default setting requires administrator passwords to be six or more characters long.
+The default setting requires administrator passwords to be eight or more characters long.
 To change the minimum password length, enter the desired number of characters in the Minimum length box.
 To enforce password complexity, next to the Require at least one option select any combination of uppercase letter, lowercase letter, number, or special character.

 Passcodes generated by any recent version of Duo Mobile app on iOS 6 and later or by the Duo Mobile app for Windows Phone 8.1/10 version 2.0 are FIPS 140-2 Level 1 compliant by default, as are hardware tokens purchased from Duo.